-The Preparation section of the report is divided by level of government; each level is then further defined by roles and elections security considerations.
-For example, at the U.S. Government Level, the team is examining system monitoring activities and best practice guidance issued by agencies such as the U.S. Elections Assistance Commission (EAC) and the U.S. Department of Homeland Security (DHS).
-In the Municipal Level of the outline, WEC staff has analyzed what resources municipal clerks need to securely use technology such as the WisVote system, electronic poll books, and electronic voting equipment.
+The report is divided by in sections examining different participants in the elections environment.
+Each section is then further defined by roles and elections security considerations.
+For example, at the Federal Government level, the team is examining system monitoring activities and best practice guidance issued by agencies such as the U.S. Elections Assistance Commission (EAC), and the U.S. Department of Homeland Security (DHS) Cybsersecurity and Infrastructure Security Agency (CISA).
+In the Municipal level of the outline, WEC staff has analyzed what resources municipal clerks need to securely use technology such as the WisVote system, electronic poll books, and electronic voting equipment.